 The Mazamas offers a variety of classes for all ability levels.
 Learn new skills in mountaineering, rock climbing, first aid, ski mountaineering, and more.

 The 2019 Research Grant Application period will begin in late summer/early fall.
 Check back this summer for more information.

-The Mazamas are dedicated to the exploration and preservation of mountain environments in the Pacific Northwest.
-Mazamas activities include gathering and disseminating scientific information concerning the natural features of mountains, forests, rivers, and lakes.
+The Mazamas is dedicated to the exploration and preservation of mountain environments in the Pacific Northwest.
+Mazama activities include gathering and disseminating scientific information concerning the natural features of mountains, forests, rivers, and lakes.
 Investigations of geologic features, biotic communities, and human endeavors pertaining to the enjoyment and safety of outdoor recreation are all relevant research topics.

 Any individual or organization conducting nonprofit research consistent with the interests and activities of the Mazamas is eligible to submit a proposal in any of the categories listed above.
 Most successful applicants are graduate students or experienced scientists performing field studies in the Pacific Northwest.
 Applicants need not be Mazamas members.

-Graduate students are encouraged to apply for the “Graduate Student Grant” which has a maximum award of $2000.
-Graduate students may submit a “Standard Research Grant” application if they wish, but have to be aware that this category is much more competitive.
+Graduate/Undergraduate students are encouraged to apply for the “Graduate/Undergraduate Student Grant” which has a maximum award of $2,000.
+Graduate/Undergraduate students may submit a “Standard Research Grant” application if they wish, but have to be aware that this category is much more competitive.

 Proposals concerning implementation of conservation activities should be directed to the Mazamas Conservation Grants.

 After receiving a Research Grant, awardees are required to submit brief annual progress reports.

 Go here to complete your progress report or final report.